rishhavv/SQL-editor/README.md

 ## 💥Features

 ✨ Users can run pre-defined queries fetched using a custom hook from Github API\
-✨ U Can run Queries using keyboard shortcut `ALT+R`\
+✨ Can run Queries using keyboard shortcut `ALT+R`\
-✨ U: Records can be searched using search bar\
+✨ Records can be searched using search bar\
-✨ U: Mobile Friendly\
+✨ Download Data in CSV as well as JSON format\
-✨ U Download Data in CSV as well as JSON format\
+✨ Optimised view for when using on mobile devices using `react-responsive` library\
-✨ U Users can see query runtime in milliseconds(ms).
+✨ Option to view different number of result rows per page

-## 💿 Saved Queries
+## 💾 Saved Queries

 - `select * from customers`
 - `select * from categories`